 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-This morning, your luggage is collected from the hotel and transferred directly to the port for sanitization, clearance, and delivery to your cabin before your arrival on board.
-Ensure your luggage has cabin tags clearly labeled with your name and cabin number.
-Keep any valuables or personal items with you throughout the day.
-After breakfast, check out and bring your luggage to the foyer.
-Place any items needed for the day in your hand luggage, as your main bag will be stored in the coach's bays.
+This morning, your luggage will be collected from the hotel and transferred directly to the port for sanitization and clearance before being delivered to your cabin.
+Ensure your cabin tags are securely attached and clearly labeled with your name and cabin number.
+Keep valuables and personal items with you throughout the day.
+After breakfast, check out and bring your luggage to the foyer, placing any essentials for the day in your hand luggage, as your main bag will be loaded onto the coach.
 Enjoy an afternoon tour before returning to Hobart to board the Douglas Mawson in the late afternoon.

-Settle into your cabin, attend important safety briefings, and experience the excitement of departure as we set sail.
-This evening, get to know your fellow expeditioners and our friendly Expedition Team and crew at the Welcome Dinner, celebrating the start of a thrilling adventure.
+Once on board, settle into your cabin before attending mandatory safety briefings.
+Then, experience the excitement of departure as you set sail.
+In the evening, meet your fellow expeditioners, crew, and Expedition Team at the Welcome Dinner, marking the start of an unforgettable adventure.

-At the extreme south-eastern corner of Tasmania, the idyll of Recherche Bay offered French explorer, Bruni D’Entrecasteaux, refuge, replenishment, and scientific discovery.
+At the extreme south-eastern corner of Tasmania, the idyll of Recherche Bay offered French explorer Bruni D’Entrecasteaux refuge, replenishment, and scientific discovery.
 Learn more about his exploits, including the well-documented, amicable encounters and mutual observation between the expedition members and the indigenous Lylequonny people.
-We hope to enjoy a hike towards the extreme southern tip of Tasmania or towards Fishers Point past the impressive bronze whale sculpture that commemorates the area’s early whaling history.
-Having rounded South East Cape, experience untamed wilderness of the south coast.
+Enjoy a hike towards the extreme southern tip of Tasmania or Fishers Point past the impressive bronze whale sculpture commemorating the area’s early whaling history.
+Having rounded the South East Cape, experience the untamed wilderness of the south coast.

-Often described as a ‘coastal wonderland’, the impressive sea-cliffs, pristine beaches and sand dunes, sheltered lagoons and tidal inlets of the remote Hunter Island group provide an exciting backdrop to your adventures.
-The islands were named after John Hunter (Governor of the Colony of New South Wales) by Flinders on the first recorded circumnavigation of Tasmania in 1798; although the islands show evidence of over 23,000 years of continuous occupation by local Aboriginal people.
-The islands are a major breeding ground for a range of birds, including a number of threatened species, including the orange-bellied and swift parrots, white-bellied sea eagle, shy albatross, Tasmanian wedge-tailed eagle and fairy prion.
+Often described as a ‘coastal wonderland,’ the impressive sea cliffs, pristine beaches and dunes, sheltered lagoons, and tidal inlets of the remote Hunter Island group provide an exciting backdrop to your adventures.
+The islands were named after John Hunter (Governor of the Colony of New South Wales) by Flinders on the first recorded circumnavigation of Tasmania in 1798, although the islands show evidence of over 23,000 years of continuous occupation by local Aboriginal people.
+The islands are a major breeding ground for various birds, including several threatened species, including the orange-bellied and swift parrots, white-bellied sea eagle, shy albatross, Tasmanian wedge-tailed eagle, and fairy prion.

 Flinders Island – called Great Island until it was renamed in the early 1800s after explorer Matthew Flinders – is the largest of Tasmania’s islands and home to Strzelecki National Park.
-The island offers sapphire waters, untouched beaches, a rich variety of flora and fauna, rocky ridges and towering peaks as a backdrop to your hiking, or kayaking.
-Energetic hikers may like to scale the granitic beauties of the Strzelecki Peaks to experience spectacular vistas, while strollers might enjoy a shorter meander through shaded casuarina woodlands and coastal heath to secluded bays.
+The island offers sapphire waters, untouched beaches, a wide variety of flora and fauna, rocky ridges, and towering peaks as a backdrop to your hiking or kayaking.
+Energetic hikers may like to scale the granitic beauties of the Strzelecki Peaks to experience spectacular vistas.
+At the same time, strollers might enjoy a shorter meander through shaded casuarina woodlands and coastal heath to secluded bays.

-Known as Tasmania’s ‘Noah’s Ark’, Maria Island is home to an abundance of native wildlife including Bennett’s wallabies, common wombats, and rufous-bellied pademelons; as well as conservation sanctuary to a number of introduced species including the Tasmanian devil.
-The island is also considered one of the best places for bird watching, with a variety that includes all but one of Tassie’s endemic bird species.
+Known as Tasmania’s ‘Noah’s Ark,’ Maria Island is home to an abundance of native wildlife, including Bennett’s wallabies, common wombats, and rufous-bellied pademelons, as well as conservation sanctuary to several introduced species, including the Tasmanian devil.
+The island is also considered one of the best bird-watching places, with a variety that includes all but one of Tassie’s endemic bird species.
 In addition to its natural history, the island has a rich human history stretching back over 40,000 years.
-The Puthikwilayti people of the Oyster Bay tribe were original custodians of the land and surrounding waters, which was later visited by European explorers, and exploited by sealers and whalers.
+The Puthikwilayti people of the Oyster Bay tribe were original custodians of the land and surrounding waters, which were later visited by European explorers and exploited by sealers and whalers.
 Convict settlements, failed commercial ventures, and an eventual National Park designation are also part of the island’s antiquities.

 Nestled amid English oaks and gardens, Port Arthur stands in stark contrast to the beauty of the Tasman Peninsula.
 Once a site of punishment, opportunity, and leisure, it now preserves Australia’s colonial history in stone and brick.
 Explore the ruins and restored buildings of the Port Arthur Historic Site.
-Back on board and as we set sail for Hobart, toast your adventures and celebrate with friends – both new and old – at our Captain’s Farewell Dinner.
+Back on board as you set sail for Hobart, toast your adventures, and celebrate with new and old friends at your Captain’s Farewell Dinner.

 Day 11: Hobart | Disembark